arpitasingh5/arpitasingh5.github.io/README.md

 # Personal Website

-Made with Gatsby and React.
+Made with Gatsby and React.js.